CtrlK

 Specificity

-Names the domain (Jira issues) and one specific action (search using JQL queries), but doesn't list multiple concrete actions like creating issues, updating fields, or managing workflows.
+Names the domain (Jira issues) and one action (search using JQL queries), but doesn't list multiple concrete actions like creating issues, updating fields, or managing workflows.

 2 / 3